The average company loses more than 20% of its productive power to organisational drag.

-This handbook will show you and your marketing team how you can use Slack to create a central hub to brainstorm campaign ideas, manage creative and iterate results faster.
-Work in channels, integrate apps and services you already use and deploy various Slack features to find information in an instant so people can devote their time and energy to what matters most: bringing in customers and making them happy.
+This handbook will show you and your marketing team how you can use Slack as your digital HQ – a shared place to brainstorm campaign ideas, manage creative and iterate on results faster.
+Work in channels, integrate apps and services that you already use and deploy various Slack features to find information in an instant, so people can devote their time and energy to what matters most: bringing in customers and making them happy.

 1. Get access to information and internal experts company-wide

 More than just a place to organise conversations, public channels automatically create a hub of knowledge that’s searchable by everyone in your organisation.
 If you commit to doing most of your work in public channels, when someone needs more insight to move a campaign forwards – such as the latest survey results or the status of a billboard design – all that information is readily accessible.

 It’s best to reserve private channels for sensitive or confidential conversations and direct messages for quick back-and-forths.

 ‘Everyone on the project could easily understand this one seamless thread of discussion and work towards the same goal.
 When it all came together, it came together in Slack.’

 2. Turn insights into action in a flash

 Marketing teams need to draw from a wide set of data to make decisions and swiftly iterate campaigns.
 Rather than fritter away your time on spreadsheets and flipping between tools, use Slack apps and integrations to pull valuable real-time data from other platforms and services into channels where team discussions are already happening.

 Relaying your data into public channels ensures that managers and other team members can stay updated on progress and results.
 And less juggling between apps and logins means that you’ll have fewer lags slowing you down.